moranr123/WebPortfolio/README.md

 ---

-**Built with ❤️ for showcasing software engineering skills and projects**
+**Built with ❤️ for showcasing software development skills and projects**

 *Experience the future of portfolio websites with modern design and interactive features!*